genderkit/genderkit/_articles/name-change-by-deed-poll.md

   caption: "An example deed poll document"
 ---

+### What should I be aware of?

+{% capture warn %}
+These pages summarise general information about law in England and Wales and represents our understanding of legislation and case law as volunteer laypeople.
+It is not intended to give specific legal advice on which you should rely.
+If you require legal advice relating to this subject please consult an independent legal professional.{% endcapture %}
+{% include warning warning=warn %}

 ### Are there other options?

 Another option is [name change by statutory declaration]({% link _articles/name-change-by-statutory-declaration.md %}).